ravijo/multiple_kinect_baxter_calibration/README.md

 # multiple_kinect_baxter_calibration
-This repository contains code for autonomous calibration of Baxter robot and Kinect camera.
+This repository contains code for calibration of Baxter robot and Kinect camera.
 It supports multiple Kinect sensors.
+It can be used (after minor modification) in other ROS supported robots as well.

 ## Dependencies
 * [Baxter SDK](https://github.com/RethinkRobotics/baxter)